Do You Suffer from COPD and Allergies?

 About Lung Institute

 At Lung Institute (LI), we have changed the lives of over a thousand people across the nation through the innovative technology of regenerative medicine.
 We are committed to providing our patients an effective way to address debilitating pulmonary conditions.
-Our physicians apply revolutionary, minimally invasive stem cell therapies, and have established a patient experience designed with the highest concern for patient safety and quality of care.
+Our physicians apply revolutionary, minimally invasive cellular therapies, and have established a patient experience designed with the highest concern for patient safety and quality of care.
 If you or a loved one suffers from a non-cancerous lung disease and want to learn more about treatment options, contact us or call (800) 729-3065.

 - Breathing Exercises